sarahzwart/CSE216/README.md

 The app will allow an admin to post new messages to the forum.
 Anonymous users will then be able to like these messages.
 Along with this, a mobile app will allow for the same functionalities, but on the emulator used in the tutorials.

 # Instructions on Running Locally

+Start dokku server using instructions in dokku.md in backend folder.
+To start web, run the deploy.sh file in the web folder.
+For mobile, launch mobile emulator in VS Code and then start debugging on main.dart in VS Code.